department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 **You may be eligible for a Veteran ID Card if you:**
 - Served on active duty or in the military reserves or the National Guard, **and**
-- Separated under honorable conditions.
+- Separated under honorable conditions

 **Note:** Service in Public Health Service (PHS) or the National Oceanic and Atmospheric Administration (NOAA) doesn't make you eligible for a Veteran ID Card.